neerajakshid/Week-1-Project-Instagram-Photo-Viewer/README.md

   [x] Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)<br/>
   [x] Advanced: Display each user profile image using a RoundedImageView<br/>
   [x] Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso)<br/>
-  [x] Advanced: Improve the user interface through styling and coloring (Still more to do)<br/>
+  [x] Advanced: Improve the user interface through styling and coloring<br/>
-  [x] Bonus: Allow user to view all comments for an image within a separate activity or dialog fragment<br/>
+  [x] Bonus: Allow user to view all comments for an image within a separate activity <br/>
   [x] Bonus: Allow video posts to be played in full-screen using the VideoView<br/>
   [x] Improved the performance of the ListView using ViewHolder pattern